hamsburger/Sayari_Data_Task/README.md

 2. **Graph Data Format** The graph dataset is stored in .csv format [\(Link here\)](output/graph.csv).
 It contains network graph data format derived from in the following schema, expressed using Postgres DDL.
 The table can be interpreted as such: **entity** has a **relationship** with **company**.
 For example, **A (entity)** is the registered commercial agent (relationship) of **B (company)**.
+> The Graph Dataset contains 198 rows, smaller than data lake due to processing of Owners field and filtering company titles that do not actually being with X.
 ```sql
     CREATE TABLE graph (
         entity TEXT,